processEnv/Card-Price-Tracker/README.md

 # TCG Card Price Tracker

-User will be able to track the flucation of card prices according to TCG's API
+User will be able to track the flucation of card prices according to tcgplayer's API